Car Accident Attorney in Oklahoma CIty, Oklahoma

 You also need to be proficient in calculating time and distance.
 For example, it takes about a second for your brain to signal your foot to hit the brake.
 If you’re traveling at 60 miles per hour, that’s 90 feet per second.
 By calculating this, you can reconstruct accidents effectively.
 We’ve handled hundreds of such cases.
 We speak the language, have interviewed countless Highway Patrol Troopers, and know how to present these cases to juries.
 Between the two of us, Mike and I have nearly a hundred years of experience in this field, proving that practice makes perfect.

 Oklahoma City, OK personal injury attorney Reggie Whitten discusses his approach to handling motor vehicle injury cases.
-Learning the intricacies of motor carrier work, particularly in the realm of interstate trucking, is akin to mastering a foreign language.
-Just as one would need to learn French before venturing to France, those involved in motor carrier work must become fluent in the language of Federal Motor Carrier Safety Regulations.
-These regulations must be known inside and out.
+He explains that mastering motor carrier litigation is akin to learning a language.
+Just as one must speak French to navigate France, handling cases involving trucks and interstate transportation requires fluency in the Federal Motor Carrier Safety Regulations.
+He emphasizes the necessity of knowing these regulations thoroughly.